wang-bin/capi/README.md

 # capi

-This library helps you use C api in a shared library by dynamically loading instead of linking to it with minimal efforts.
+This header only library helps you use C api in a shared library by dynamically loading instead of linking to it with minimal efforts.

 Here is a simple zlib example, if you want use zlib functions, inherits class zlib::api.